 If the maximum supported number of referenced components is reached, it throws a ReferenceFull exception as per ReferenceFull.h in [SMP_FILES];

-If the reference interface implementation is expecting the given component to inherit from another type it throws an InvalidObjectType exception as per InvalidObjectType.h in [ZIPFLE].
+If the reference interface implementation is expecting the given component to inherit from another type it throws an InvalidObjectType exception as per InvalidObjectType.h in [SMP_FILES].

 A (typed) reference can attempt to type-cast a component to a specific type, to ensure that all components within the reference inherit from this common base type.